khmarbaise/octopress/source/_posts/2015/10/2015-10-28-apache-maven-shade-plugin-version-2-dot-4-2-released.md

  * {% ajl MSHADE-172 %} -  "java.lang.ArithmeticException: / by zero" in MinijarFilter
  * {% ajl MSHADE-190 %} -  Shade does not relocate the contents of META-INF/services files
- * {% ajl MSHADE-209 %} -  [REGRESSION] "java.lang.ArithmeticException: / by zero" in MinijarFilter (reported Jon McLean).
+ * {% ajl MSHADE-209 %} -  [REGRESSION] "java.lang.ArithmeticException: / by zero" in MinijarFilter (reporter Jon McLean).

 Improvements: